To the Home Page

 Example TinyGo configuration in GoLand

 TinyGo is the community-maintained version of the language that runs on microcontrollers and in WebAssembly environments.
-It’s compatible with many third-party libraries.
+It can be paired with many third-party libraries.
 The optional plugin can be downloaded for both Visual Studio Code and GoLand, providing device-specific autocomplete and refactoring options.

 Handling user input